 Stigma can be seen on a number of levels.
-If a society believes that mental illness is the fault of the person-and that the person can change himself or herself by willpower-then it is less likely to spend the money necessary to set up clinics and train professionals.
-For similar reasons, society may also be less likely to set up school-based programs to help adolescents with bullying or suicide.
+If a society believes that mental illness is the fault of the person, and that individuals can change themselves by willpower, then it is less likely to spend the money necessary to set up clinics and train professionals.
+For similar reasons, society may also be less likely to set up school-based programs to help adolescents contend with bullying or handle thoughts of self-harm or suicide.
 As well, companies may not be willing to include mental health treatment in their insurance coverage, or they may place limits on benefits for treatment of these disorders.